SymbioSweden/exercises/generic/introduction/hold-the-door/README.md

 > Prevent brute force attacks from white walkers using Hodor

-## Description
+## Your mission

-In this introductory; we want you to build a little extra security around WordPress.
+In this introductory assignment; we want you to build a little extra security around WordPress.
 We want you to help us prevent brute force attacks from white walkers, should they try to log in to our website **The cave of the three-eyed raven**.

-To do that, we want to have an extra `text field` of security to the log in form when logging in or registering.
-This field should simply ask `Are you Hodor?`, upon which we want the user to input text `3 times`.
-The first input should be `Hold the door` (shouldn't matter if it's uppercase or lowercase), the second time `Hold door` and the third time `Hodor`.
-When that is validated, the user should be able to login/register. ([The form should look something like this](http://i.imgur.com/WEIoKhf.png))
+To do that, we want to have an extra `text field` of security to the login form when logging in or registering.
+This field should simply ask `Are you Hodor?`, upon which the user to input text `3 times`.
+The first input is to be `Hold the door` (shouldn't matter if it's uppercase or lowercase), the second time `Hold door` and the final time `Hodor`.
+When that is validated, the user is to be able to log in/register. ([The form should look something like this](http://i.imgur.com/WEIoKhf.png))

 ## What tools do I got?

 To help you get started and to get a grip on how we run things here at King's Landing… I mean, Symbio.
-We have some step by step setup that could be of use for you.
+We have some step by step setup that could be of use to you.

 ### First: *The base*